-Located in Kumbhalgarh, 6 km from Kumbalgarh Fort, Kumbhalgarh Fort Resort provides accommodation with a restaurant, free private parking and a garden.
+Located amidst hills, Mahua Bagh provides accommodation with a restaurant, pool, free private parking, free breakfast, free wifi and a garden.
 You can check the latest reviews and prices by clicking here.

-The Lal Bagh Resort is a beautiful natural paradise situated near Kumbhalgarh’s massive forts and provides the perfect opportunity to explore for travellers.
+The Ramada Resort by Wyndham is a beautiful resort situated near Kumbhalgarh’s massive forts and provides the perfect opportunity to explore for travellers.
 You can check the latest reviews and prices by clicking here.
 Property amenities include free wifi, free parking, free breakfast, pool and Business Centre.

 - It takes around 1 and half to two hours to visit the fort.
 Wear comfortable footwear and carry water if you have younger kids with you.

-- The climb to the fort is steep and while manageable for kids, senior citizens with knee issues might find this climb tedious and strenuous.
+- The climb to the fort is steep.
+While it is manageable for kids, senior citizens with knee issues might find this climb tedious and strenuous.

 - Toilet facility (without charges) is available inside the premises.

 - There are couple of shops from where snacks and other eatables can be purchased.